+If habitat is to be measured observers may need a water gauge and salinity meter (e.g., Oregon Scientific Handheld Salinity Meter [ST228], \$25).
+In addition, the sound level meter should be used to check volume of broadcast equipment prior to going into the field.
 Batteries should be changed or re-charged frequently (before sound quality declines).
 Participants should routinely ask themselves if the quality of the broadcast sound is high.
-Observers should carry replacement batteries and a spare CD or mp3 player on all surveys in case the primary unit fails to operate.
+Observers should carry replacement batteries and, if possible, a spare CD or mp3 player on all surveys in case the primary unit fails to operate.

-The Survey Coordinator should establish a survey schedule.
+The Survey Coordinator will establish a survey schedule.
 Guidance for timing of surveys is provided in SOP #1 but should coincide with the peak of breeding activity for the focal species in your region.
-Survey schedules should allow for flexibility due to weather or other logistical problems.
+Survey schedules should allow for flexibility due to weather or other logistical considerations.

-Establishment of sampling units
+Establishment of survey points

 Fixed, permanent survey points will be chosen and marked with inconspicuous markers in the field.
 See SOP #1, Sampling Design, for details on how to select locations for permanent survey points.
 Each survey point receives a unique identification number.
-Use a GPS receiver to record the UTM coordinates, UTM zone, and map datum for each survey point.
+Use a GPS to record the UTM coordinates, UTM zone, and map datum for each survey point.
 If possible, locations of all survey points should also be plotted on maps of each wetland.
 Maps should include the direction in which the speakers should point during the survey at each survey point.
-Inconsistent speaker direction may increase variation in the number of birds detected, and this may not be obvious to a new observer.
+Inconsistent speaker direction may increase variation in the number of birds detected, and speaker direction from previous surveys may not be obvious to a new observer.

 Survey points should be located on either the upland-emergent vegetation interface or the open water-emergent vegetation interface.
 Conducting surveys at points within the interior of marshes is not practical in most inland wetlands due to the tremendous disturbance to emergent plants and the changes in calling behavior of marsh birds caused by walking into the interior of a marsh.
+Observers should stick to established trails or paths when possible and avoid stepping on clumps of live or dead vegetation, especially during the breeding season, to prevent trampling of nests, nestlings, and/or adult birds.
 However, conducting surveys from upland edges, roadside edges, and open water edges may create some bias in estimation of population trends.
-Hence, surveyors should record whether each point is:
+Hence, observers should record whether each point is:

-1) along a ditch, dike, or berm with emergent vegetation on both sides,

-2) along a ditch, dike, or berm with emergent vegetation on one side,

-3) along a public road with emergent vegetation on both sides,

-4) along a public road with emergent vegetation on one side,

-5) along an upland/emergent edge (record type of upland: grassland, scrub-shrub, or forest),

-6) along an open water/emergent edge,

-7) within a narrow water channel or tidal creek with emergent vegetation on both sides,

-- 8) within a contiguous patch of emergent vegetation (also record distance from edge), or - 9) other (and provide description of point placement).
+- 1) along a ditch, dike, or berm with emergent vegetation on both sides, - 2) along a ditch, dike, or berm with emergent vegetation on one side, - 3) along a public road with emergent vegetation on both sides, - 4) along a public road with emergent vegetation on one side, - 5) along an upland/emergent edge (record type of upland: grassland, scrub-shrub, or forest), - 6) along an open water/emergent edge, - 7) within a narrow water channel or tidal creek with emergent vegetation on both sides, - 8) within a contiguous patch of emergent vegetation (also record distance from edge), or - 9) other (and provide description of point placement).